GC-DRI/mapping_in_r/mapping_in_r.md

                        style = north_arrow_fancy_orienteering)
 ```
 ![](output/nyc_07.png)<!-- -->

-Before we're done, let's again save our map...
+Notice how in this final figure above, the points are smaller and the map seems more spaced out.
+This is because this is the file saved using the `ggsave` function, where we can adjust width and height of our pictures.
+The previous figures above were directly from the R Console, where R will try to fit the whole map into your plot screen to the right (which may sometimes squeeze everything closer).
+This is why it is important to save your maps, testing out different values for width and height, to see which values give you a figure with nice proportions.

+Here, I am saving my maps with width = 7 and height = 9, which I found out (from previous attempt) to yield nice sized figures.

 ```{r, message = FALSE, warning = FALSE, tidy = TRUE}
 ggsave('nyc_subway_stops.tif', width = 7, height = 9)
 ```

-...and there we go!
+And there we go!
 We have completed our first ever maps using `ggplot`.